 Transportation, material handling, and permanent, portable, and emergency backup power are just a few of the applications for fuel cells.
 Hydrogen can be used in fuel cells to generate electricity through a chemical reaction rather than burning, leaving only water and heat as waste.

 How does a fuel cell work?

-The below table summarize the difference between battery and fuel cells:
+The below table summarize the difference between fuel cell and battery: